 Is Calendly really free?

 Yes, there is a free plan that remains free forever.
 You can have unlimited appointments booked and connect one calendar.
-But you are limited to one type of appointment and you miss features like workflows and payments.
+But you’re limited to one appointment type and you miss features like workflows and payments.
 For serious business use, the free plan is usually too limited.

 Can I receive payments through Calendly?

 Yes, but only in the paid plans starting from Standard.
-You can then connect Stripe or PayPal so that people pay directly when they book an appointment.
-Handy if you sell consultations or coaching sessions and want to collect payment upfront.
+You can then connect Stripe or PayPal so people pay directly when they book an appointment.
+Useful if you sell consultations or coaching sessions and want to collect payment upfront.

 How many calendars can I connect?

 In the free plan you can only connect one calendar.
 In the Standard and Teams plan you can connect up to six calendars per user.
-This is useful if you have multiple calendars (for example work and personal) and want to prevent double bookings.
+That’s useful if you have multiple calendars (for example work and personal) and want to prevent double bookings.

 Conclusion

-Calendly does exactly what it promises: it makes scheduling appointments much easier.
+Calendly does exactly what it promises: it makes scheduling appointments a lot easier.
 If you regularly schedule meetings with people outside your organization, it really saves you hours per month of back-and-forth emailing.

 All in all, Calendly is a solid choice for anyone who wants to schedule appointments professionally without hassle.
 The tool is reliable, user-friendly and integrates well with the tools you probably already use.
-Try the free plan and upgrade when you find yourself hitting the limitations.
+Try the free plan and upgrade when you notice you’re running into the limitations.